El Menchito: Extradition and convictions

-On 21 February 2020, Oseguera González was extradited to the U.S. He arrived in Dulles International Airport in Washington, D.C. and appeared before a judge that day to face his outstanding charges.
+On 21 February 2020, Oseguera González was extradited to the U.S. He arrived at Dulles International Airport in Washington, D.C. and appeared before a judge that day to face his outstanding charges.
 On 20 September 2024, Oseguera González was convicted by a federal jury of various drug-related charges and the downing of a Mexican military helicopter during the 1 May 2015 Jalisco attacks.
 On 24 September 2024, he would also be convicted of drug trafficking and firearm related charges which involved conspiring to distribute five kilograms or more of cocaine and 500 grams or more of methamphetamine while knowing and intending that they would be imported into the United States, and using, carrying, and brandishing firearms, including destructive devices, in furtherance of the drug trafficking conspiracy.
-On March 7, 2025, Oseguera González would receive a sentence of life plus 30 years in prison.
+On 7 March 2025, Oseguera González received a sentence of life plus 30 years in prison.
 As of November 2025, Oseguera González is held at ADX Florence, the federal supermax prison in Florence, Colorado.

+Impact of United States jailing on CJNG leadership

+At the time of his father's death in February 2026, it was revealed that Oseguera Gonzalez ("El Menchito") being jailed in the United States had in fact broke the line of succession for the CJNG.
+With Oseguera Gonzalez now being held in the United States, his father now had no direct succession, with a power vacuum now being created in the CJNG in the wake of Nemesio "El Mencho" Oseguera's death.